mchobby/esp8266-upy/adfmotors/readme_ENG.md

 servo.release() # libérer le servo
 ```

-This [YouTube video](https://youtu.be/jKfkatqdVW8) shows the script in acion.
+This [YouTube video](https://youtu.be/jKfkatqdVW8) shows the script in action.

 __Important notice__: The ideal PWM frequency used to control a servo is 50 Hertz (why we used the `freq=50` parameter when creating the `MotorShield` instance). __The default PWM frequency of the MotorShield (500 Hz) is quite to high__ and few servo will work at 500 Hz PWM.
 Depending on the servo motor quality, you will be able to use a frequency higher than 50 Hz.
 In some case, a 100 to 300 Hz PWM frequency can be used with servo motor which will be best if you want to manage the motorshield with stepper and DC motors.